March 28, 2026

 For a deeper look at filing deadlines, read our guide on how long after an accident you can sue for personal injury.

-Step 10: Contact a Florida Car Accident Lawyer
+Step 10: Talk to a Florida Car Accident Lawyer

 Hiring an experienced personal injury attorney is one of the most important steps you can take after a car accident.
 An attorney levels the playing field between you and the insurance companies, who have teams of adjusters and lawyers working to pay you as little as possible.